agntcy/oasf/schema/references/agntcy_observability/README.md

 The AGNTCY Observability Data Schema is a core component of a broader observability and evaluation framework, which includes:

 *   **Framework-Agnostic Observability SDK:** An SDK designed to instrument agents within a MAS, capturing traces, metrics, and events according to the AGNTCY Observability Data Schema.
 This SDK exports data to an OTel collector endpoint, which then forwards the data to a database for storage and processing.
-*   **OASF Schema Extensions:** Integration of observability instrumentation descriptions and performance ratings based on reported evaluations into OASF records.

 ## Key Components of the Schema